How to Become a Police Officer in Washington DC

 Police Departments in Washington DC

 There is just one city police department within the District of Columbia, the Metropolitan Police Department.
-The MPD is one of the 10 largest police forces in the country with a force of several thousand sworn officers as well as civilian employees.2 Founded in 1861, the MPD prides itself on the use of state-of-the-art technology to solve crimes and community policing to keep neighborhoods and residents safe.
+The MPD is one of the 10 largest police forces in the country with a force of several thousand sworn officers as well as civilian employees.5 Founded in 1861, the MPD prides itself on the use of state-of-the-art technology to solve crimes and community policing to keep neighborhoods and residents safe.
+The MPDC has six bureaus: patrol services, homeland security, corporate support, strategic services, investigative services, and internal affairs bureau.
+The Department also has numerous specialized units that cops can work in, some of which include:

 The requirements for candidacy for the MPD are those set by the DC POST.
 The process of being hired begins with an application and an orientation.
 Those who are qualified may then take the fitness and written tests.
 Recruits who successfully pass these tests will then undergo a background investigation, a polygraph test, and medical and psychological examinations.
 Once approved and offered employment, a new recruit may then attend the academy for basic training.